skip to content

 • two History papers and one MMLL paper;

-• one History paper, one MMLL paper and a dissertation.
+• one History paper, one MMLL paper and an HML Dissertation.

 List of MMLL papers you can choose (with the exception of Linguistics papers)

-You can choose from the whole range listed in Sections B, C, or D. But please note that if you choose a Special Subject:
+You can choose from the whole range listed as Advanced Topics and Special Subjects.
+But please note that if you choose a Special Subject:

-• it will count as one paper, and you will take the written (gobbets) exam (Paper 3), and not write a Long Essay (Paper 2);
+• it will count as one paper, and you can take either the written (gobbets) exam (Paper 3) or write a Long Essay (Paper 2);

-• you can only take one Special Subject paper.
-If you wish to do a second History paper, it must be selected from Sections C or D.
+• You can only take one Special Subject paper.
+If you wish to do a second History paper, it must be selected from the Advanced Topics.

-Students can also opt to offer a Dissertation instead of a scheduled paper; please see our Dissertation Guidance here on the Moodle page.
+Students can also opt to offer an HML Optional Dissertation instead of a scheduled paper; please see our Dissertation Guidance here on the Moodle page.